JackRogers9/fpl-data/README.md

 # FPL Data

-This repository contains the resolvers and schemas for a GraphQL endpoint, which acts as a single source of data for the FPL endpoints.
+This repository contains the resolvers and schemas for a GraphQL endpoint which fetches data from the FPL API.

+The data from 10 of the FPL endpoints (listed below) can be queried from this GraphQL endpoint.

 ---